shorebirdtech/handbook/benefits.md

 ## Health Insurance

-Shorebird will provide health insurance for all US employees.
-This will include Dental and Vision.
-We're in the process of setting up our health insurance plan.
-We'll update this section when we have more information.
+Shorebird offers competitive healthcare plans for all US employees and dependents, including dental and vision.
+For 2023, we are covering 95% of premiums for employees and 50% of premiums for dependents.
+Our current provider is Blue Cross Blue Shield, brokered through Rippling.com.

 ## 401k

-Shorebird will provide a 401k plan for all US employees.
-We're in the process of setting up our 401k plan.
-We'll update this section when we have more information.
+Shorebird provides a 401k plan for all US employees with 4% employer match.
+Our current provider is Guideline, brokered through Rippling.com.

 ## Parental Leave